 You might even have a deadline in mind, from the first day of preschool to a new baby on the way.
-Having a potty-trained toddler by then would make things so much easier and more convenient.
+Having a potty-trained child by then would make things so much easier and more convenient.

 Either way, you’re ready to start fresh, this time with a clean slate to avoid the power struggles and messy accidents you’d rather avoid.

 So, what do you need to do to prepare for potty training?